Schengen Travel Insurance

 - You do not need an actual visa to enter the Schengen Zone, but you must have a valid passport issued by your home country .
 The passport must also be good for at least three months after your intended stay is over.
-For travelers, this means that if you plan on being in the Zone for two months, then your passport must be valid for at least five months.
+For travelers, this means that if you plan on being in the Zone for two months, your passport must be valid for at least five months.

 - If you are not traveling for business or tourism, you may need to apply for and obtain the appropriate visa for your reasons of travel.
-For instance, if you are traveling for employment, study, or an internship, then you may need to apply for a visa.
+For instance, if you are traveling for employment, study, or an internship, you may need to apply for a visa.
 The best way to know if you need a visa or not is to contact the embassy or consulate of the Schengen Zone country you will be entering.

 - The European Union requires that every non-EU traveler obtain a stamp on their visa no matter what country they are entering.
 Unfortunately, not every border or port of entry is staffed with someone to do this, which means in order to obtain that stamp you may have to seek out someone to stamp your passport.
-If you do not have the stamp in your passport when you try to leave the Zone, you may be questioned and required to prove how long you have actually been in Europe.
+If you do not have the stamp in your passport when you try to leave the Zone, you may be questioned and required to prove how long you have been in Europe.

 Travel Medical Insurance for Schengen Visa

-When most people travel for business or for vacation/holiday, they tend not to think about all of the things that could happen to them or their family members.
+When most people travel for business or for vacation/holiday, they tend not to think about all the things that could happen to them or their family members.
 No one likes to think about being injured or becoming sick, but the truth is it can happen while you are traveling.
 That is why it is so important to have travel medical insurance for your trip through the Schengen Zone.

 Between trying new foods, exploring new cities, and being surrounded by unfamiliar settings, you really have no idea what to expect when it comes to international travel.
 Injuries can happen anywhere, and you can become sick at any time.
 The best way to prepare for the unexpected, at least while traveling, is to make sure you purchase a Schengen travel health insurance plan .
 Now, you might be thinking, “I already have medical health insurance that keeps me covered.”
 However, it is important to know and understand that most domestic medical insurance policies do not keep you protected as you travel abroad.